How to Apply

 The FAFSA will ask you to provide federal school codes for the schools you want your FAFSA information sent to.
 SKYCTC's Federal School Code is: 005271

-Once SKYCTC receives your FAFSA information, you will receive a FAFSA Acknowledgement email (to the email address you listed on the FAFSA) stating the information you entered has been delivered to the college.
+Once SKYCTC receives your FAFSA information, you will receive a FAFSA Acknowledgment email (to the email address you listed on the FAFSA) stating the information you entered has been delivered to the college.

 Then check your "To-Do List" on your SKYCTC Student Self-Service page.
 Your To-Do List will contain the necessary items needed to complete your file.